Tony Santelli, board chair

 Since that time Andrew has grown to appreciate how many wonderful, passionate and remarkably different people make up the Boulder Symphony family and is grateful for the opportunity to broaden his understanding of how music is created, interpreted and performed.
 Andrew is consistently impressed by classical music's timeless quality and its ability to transform, transcend and transmogrify our understanding of the world.
 He loves learning about the lives and idiosyncrasies of the classical music world (both past and present) and looks forward to being an idiosyncratic part of its future.

 Andrew was born in Columbus, Ohio over 30 years ago.
 While he attended University at Ohio State (and graduated) he would say that his education began after moving across the world and severing his 23-year-old umbilical cord.
 He met and fell in love with his Slovak wife, Janka (pronounced Yahng-ka), while living and working in New Zealand.
 They later moved to Prague and got married in her home town in Slovakia.
-Now they have a 2-year-old son named Eliyah, whom you may have seen galavanting through the halls of FPC during our concerts, and a second son on the way.
+Now they have a 4-year-old son named Eliyah, whom you may have seen galavanting through the halls of FPC during our concerts, and a second son on the way.
 They currently live in a small, comfy home in Coal Creek Canyon with 2 dogs, 2 cats and a varying number of chickens.